CenturyLinkCloud/APIDocs/Users/updateuser.md

   "attachments": []
 }}}

 Update a specific user within a given account.
-Calls to this operation must include an authorization cookie acquired from the <a href="http://help.tier3.com/entries/20339862-logon">Logon operation.
+Calls to this operation must include an authorization cookie acquired from the <a href="http://help.tier3.com/entries/20339862-logon">Logon operation.</a>

 ## URL